The Department of Emergency Medicine currently offers seven fellowships:

 Medical direction of Emergency Medical Services (EMS) systems is becoming more important as prehospital providers are faced with a growing population, higher volume of EMS utilization, and increasing complexity of care required in the prehospital setting.
 The goal of this one year ACGME fellowship is to provide the teaching and experience necessary for a physician to practice confidently and independently in any EMS system after graduation.
 We are uniquely able to offer a variety of direct prehospital care exposure through Salt Lake City Fire Department (urban), Unified Fire Authority (urban), Mountain West Ambulance (rural), AirMed (air EMS), and, optionally, through West Valley City Fire (urban), Summit County EMS (rural), and Grand Teton National Park EMS and Teton County Search and Rescue (federal, rural).
 Fellows will gain administrative experience through QI/QA processes, protocol development, and State and local committee meetings.
 These experiences along with a wide variety of didactic modalities and research opportunities will provide the background necessary to become a board-certified EMS physician.

 This two-year Resuscitation Research Fellowship program combines training in translational emergency medicine research with graduate level courses.
-The division maintains a strong commitment to resuscitation and critical care translational research with focus on cardiac arrest resuscitation, hemorrhagic shock, and stroke.
-Research work will be related to REBOA, ECMO, fluid responsiveness, Al for autonomous critical care,, and cell responses to ischemia.
+The department maintains a strong commitment to resuscitation and critical care translational research with focus on cardiac arrest resuscitation, hemorrhagic shock, and stroke.
+Research work will be related to REBOA, ECMO, fluid responsiveness, Al for autonomous critical care, and cell responses to ischemia.
 A fellow's research course can include collaboration with cardiothoracic surgery, vascular surgery, cardiology, pulmonary, and critical care medicine.
 Fellows wishing to explore medical device or biotech development can take advanced coursework in FDA regulatory affairs.
 Ultimately, the fellow will design and implement a research project and prepare a competitive extramural grant application.

 Hospice and Palliative Medicine Fellowship: Emergency Medicine Track